top of page

 Landscapes.

 It is easy to overlook the work that Billingsley did, decorating landscapes on Derby porcelain.
 He is so well known for his flowers, especially his roses, but in fact he was also quite an accomplished landscape painter.
 He was close friends with that great painter of landscapes, Zachariah Boreman, who may well have guided and trained the young Billingsley in this particular skill.
 So much so that it is quite likely that many of Billingsley's landscapes are wrongly attributed to Boreman, their styles being quite similar.
 Therefore when looking for landscapes by Billingsley on Derby porcelain, the presence of a long-tailed 7 is of importance but these are hard to find.
 We illustrate one example below, a saucer decorated in pattern 85 which has that all important long-tailed 7.
-Photo be permission of Hansons Fine Art Auctioneers.
+Photo by permission of Hansons Fine Art Auctioneers.

 Hansons saucer with LT7 pattern 85.jpg